Fort McMurray International Airport

 Fort McMurray International Airport is an airport located in the Regional Municipality of Wood Buffalo, Alberta, Canada.
 It is the largest airport in northern Alberta, serving the city of Fort McMurray, as well as the surrounding area.
 The airport offers flights to Edmonton, Calgary, and Fort Chipewyan through airlines such as Air Canada, WestJet, McMurray Aviation and Northwestern Air.

+History

-The Fort McMurray Airport Authority was established in 2010 to manage the airport and ensure its efficient operation.
-Since then, the airport has undergone various developments and expansions to accommodate the increasing passenger traffic and improve facilities.
+The Fort McMurray Airport Authority was established in 2010 to manage the airport and oversee its development.
+Construction of a new passenger terminal began in 2011 to replace the existing facility, which had become insufficient for the region’s growing traffic driven by oil sands development.

+The new terminal officially opened on June 9, 2014.
+It was designed to handle approximately 1 to 1.5 million passengers annually and significantly expanded the airport’s capacity and services.
+Following the opening of the main terminal, the original terminal building was renovated and repurposed later in 2014 as the North Terminal, primarily serving charter and cargo operations.